Five Reasons To Invest in a Permanent Generator This Hurricane Season

-June marks the beginning of hurricane season and local homeowners are urged to prepare before a major storm is forecast.
+June marks the beginning of hurricane season and local homeowners in the Jacksonville, St. Augustine, and Palm Coast areas are urged to prepare before a major storm is forecast.
 While you stock up on nonperishable food and water, consider investing in the ultimate hurricane supply: a permanently installed backup generator.
 Here are five reasons you should buy one this storm season.

 - It's safer than a portable generator.
 You often hear news reports of portable generators causing fire hazards or carbon monoxide poisoning if used incorrectly.
 You don't have to worry about these threats with a permanently installed generator.
 It becomes a part of your home's system and is wired directly into your electrical panel for maximum ease and safety.